jramos-br/jsdoc-summarize2/.github/CONTRIBUTING.md

 ### Important

-Before you open a bug report or a feature request or submit a pull request, be sure to [search](https://help.github.com/articles/searching-issues-and-pull-requests) through the [issues](/../../issues) and [pull requests](/../../pulls) in the repository, to see whether someone else has raised a similar question.
+Before you report a bug, open a feature request or submit a pull request, be sure to [search](https://help.github.com/articles/searching-issues-and-pull-requests) through the [issues](/../../issues) and [pull requests](/../../pulls) in the repository, to see whether someone else has raised a similar question.

 Also, please provide clear and concise titles for the issues and pull requests as well as fill in the descriptions as precisely as possible.